 - They act as an insulator and keep your home cooler and warmer in summer and winter respectively.

-- The cavity or air gap between double brick walls not only reduces the thermal transmission, avoids moisture penetration but also acts as a barrier to outdoor noise – keep interior of house noise-free.
+- The cavity or air gap between double brick walls not only reduces the thermal transmission, avoids moisture penetration but also acts as a barrier to lessen outdoor noise pollution.

 - Home with a double brick wall construction does not include any wood frame, therefore there is less probability of pest attack such as termites.